royerlab/napari-chatgpt/README.md

 ## Requirements:

-You need an OpenAI key; there is no way around this, I have been experimenting with other models, inclding open-source models, but right now, the best results, by far, are obtained with ChatGPT 4 (and to a lesser extent 3.5).
+You need an OpenAI key; there is no way around this, I have been experimenting with other models, including open-source models, but right now, the best results, by far, are obtained with ChatGPT 4 (and to a lesser extent 3.5).
 Check [here](https://github.com/royerlab/napari-chatgpt/wiki/OpenAIKey) for details on how to get your OpenAI key.
 In particular, check [this](https://github.com/royerlab/napari-chatgpt/wiki/AccessToGPT4) for how to gain access to GPT-4 models.

 ## Usage:

 Check this [page](https://github.com/royerlab/napari-chatgpt/wiki/HowToStartOmega) of our [wiki](https://github.com/royerlab/napari-chatgpt/wiki) for details on how to start Omega.

-## Tips, Tricks and examples:
+## Tips, Tricks, and examples:

 Check our guide on how to prompt Omega and some examples [here](https://github.com/royerlab/napari-chatgpt/wiki/Tips&Tricks).